Merck Manual

 Synthesis and Release of Thyroid Hormones

-Synthesis of thyroid hormones requires iodine (see figure Synthesis of thyroid hormones Synthesis of thyroid hormones Synthesis of thyroid hormones ).
+Synthesis of thyroid hormones requires iodine (see figure Synthesis of Thyroid Hormones).
 Iodine, ingested in food and water as iodide, is actively concentrated by the thyroid and converted to organic iodine (organification) within follicular cells by thyroid peroxidase.
 The follicular cells surround a space (follicle) filled with colloid, which consists of thyroglobulin, a glycoprotein containing tyrosine within its matrix.
 Tyrosine in contact with the membrane of the follicular cells is iodinated at 1 (monoiodotyrosine) or 2 (diiodotyrosine) sites and then coupled to produce the 2 forms of thyroid hormone.

 • Diiodotyrosine + diiodotyrosine T4